sadirano/wc2026-sticker-tracker/README.md

   or **⚠️ DOUBLE** (a swap).
 Tap **Add to collection** or **It's a double (+1)** — and you **stay on the same screen**, ready for the next card.
 No bouncing between views.
-- **Photos & notes** — attach a photo to any sticker (take one with your phone or pick from the library) and add a name/note.
-A built-in cropper lets you **keep only the important part** of the photo.
-You can add or edit a photo/note later from the Swaps list too — just tap a sticker.
 - **Album** view: every country as a flag tile with a have/total progress bar.
   Tap one to see its numbered slots (1–N); green = owned, dim = missing.
 Tap a slot to toggle it — the fast way to fill in stickers you already have.
 Doubles